pradeepradyumna/HangfireSample/README.md

 # Create your first Hangfire job using .NET 8 with PostgresSQL

-In this article, I'm going to share a few simple steps you will need to create your first hangfire job using .NET 8(which is the latest at the time of writing this article) with Postgres as the database.
+In this article, I will share a few simple steps you will need to create your first hangfire job using .NET 8(the latest at the time of writing this article) with Postgres as the database.

 Also, please be aware that in this article I'm not going to brief what Hangfire is, as there are plenty of articles already written by wise authors. :)